 - Combined immunodeficiency disease

-Immune Deficiencies in Babies and Children
+Immune Deficiencies in Children

 Children with deficient immune systems deal with recurrent infections, especially upper respiratory which can be very detrimental to a child’s ability to thrive.
 Although there is no cure for immune deficiencies, there are many things parents can do to ensure immune deficient children are happy and healthy.